AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 ### Clearing all entries: `clear`

-The command clears all entries from the BloodNet system.
+Thisgit add command clears all entries from the BloodNet system.

 Format: `clear`